RicardoBoia2017/LPOO1718_T2G4/Monopoly/README.md

 # Monopoly

 ## Intermediate Deliverables

 ### Architecture Design

 #### UML Diagram

 #### Behavioural Aspects

 #### Expected Design Patterns

 - MVC - Model, View and Controller.

-**Model** - the central component of this pattern.
-Responsible for storing the data and updating the game according with the inputs.
+  **Controller** - Handles the data in an abstract form (AKA, for example, sees the game Board as an ArrayList of Squares, a Square being another class used to represent each one of the Board's spaces) setting in motion the game logic according with the inputs.

-**View** - responsible for the output of the information.
+  **View** - responsible for the output of the information, handling the drawing of all of the necessary elements be they UI or game related.
+It is also in charge of swapping between screens.

-**Controller** - responsible for the handling of the inputs.
-Accepts and converts them into commands to be send to the other 2 components.
+  **Model** - processes the changes made at an abstract level by the controller receiving inputs from that element, and informs View of the object to be displayed to match these.

-**Model** and **Controller** have two packages created for them: one for the singleton instance of each one, and another for all the entities (board, player, cards, etc..)
+  **Model** and **Controller** have two packages created for them: one for the *Singleton* instance of each one, and another for all the entities (board, player, cards, etc..).

-**View** also has two packages: one for all the screens that are going to be showed during the game (Main menu, piece selection, board screen, etc.) and another for all the entities (board, player, cards, etc..).
+  **View** also has two packages: one for all the screens that are going to be showed during the game (Main Menu, Piece Selection, Board Screen, etc.) and another for all the entities (board, player, cards, etc..).

-This pattern is used to separate internal information in different areas and allow to develop the code parallelly.
+  This pattern is used to separate internal information in different areas, allowing us to develop the code in parallel.

 - Singleton - used to ensure there is only one instance of a class, keeping a global point of access to all classes related to the singleton.

   There are three classes that use this pattern: Monopoly.java, GameController.java and GameModel.java.

 - Factory - defines an interface for creating an object, but lets the subclasses decide which class to instantiate.

   This pattern is used to "delegate" responsabilities away from the main classes into the *Entityview* subclasses.

 ### GUI Design

 #### Main Functionalities

 - Load game.
 - Select the desired piece to play with.
 - Show each player's money and piece, as well as the current tax money (money to be awarded to the next player to end up in the Free Parking square.